frankswu/docs-1/getting_started.md

 ### Select a tab

-Fuchsia shows multiple tabs after booting [with graphics enabled](#enabling-graphics).
+Dahlia shows multiple tabs after booting [with graphics enabled](#enabling-graphics).
 The currently selected tab is highlighted in yellow at the top of the screen.
 You can switch to the next tab using Alt-Tab on the keyboard.